Introduction

 Gorgar

-- I bought this game from my friend Tim (Bally Tim on RGP) and it
+- I bought this game from my friend Tim (Bally Tim) and it

 too is a collectible game.
 Fits nice with games of a similar era